madneal/htb/Bastion/README.md

 ![E4k8CF.png](https://s2.ax1x.com/2019/05/12/E4k8CF.png)

-With smcclient we can see the smb shares of this box without any password.
+With smbclient, we can see the smb shares of this box without any password.
 Try to access the share by `smbclient //10.10.10.134/sharename`.
 But the three shares cannot be accessed except `Backups`.

 ![E4kygH.png](https://s2.ax1x.com/2019/05/12/E4kygH.png)